code-423n4/2022-06-badger/README.md

 Because of the architecture of BadgerVaults, not only the Strategy contract could contain vulnerabilities, but vulnerabilities could emerge from the interaction between the Strategy, the BaseStrategy and the Vault.

-Particular care should be put into understanding how Vault invariant could be broken due to the implementation of the `MyStrategy`
+Particular care should be put into understanding how Vault invariants could be broken due to the implementation of the `MyStrategy`

 ## Contracts in Scope